 - replace a bail or bails on top of the stumps.

 - put back one or more stumps into the ground where the wicket originally stood.

-If the umpires have agreed to dispense with bails in accordance with Law 8.5 (Dispensing with bails), it is for the umpire concerned to decide whether or not the wicket has been put down.
+If the umpires have agreed to dispense with bails in accordance with Law 8.5 (Dispensing with bails), it is for the umpire concerned to decide whether or not the wicket has been broken.

-29.4.2 If the wicket has already been broken or put down, 29.4.1 shall apply to any stump or stumps still in the ground.
-Any fielder may replace a stump or stumps, in accordance with 29.3, in order to have an opportunity of putting the wicket down.
+29.5.2 If the wicket has already been broken, 29.5.1 shall apply to any stump or stumps still in the ground.
+Any fielder may replace a stump or stumps, in accordance with 29.4, in order to have an opportunity of breaking the wicket fairly.

 © Marylebone Cricket Club 2017